hpi-swa-teaching/SqueakMaps/packages/SqueakMaps-TiledMaps.package/SMAMapLocationMarker.class/README.md

-A SMAMapLocationMarker provides a positional marker on the map for a given location
+A SMAMapLocationMarker which bundles properties of a Marker.
+A Marker can be used to pin a location in the SMATildedMapMorph